Darkmintis/HashCrack/README.md

 ### Computationally Intensive Hash Types

-The following hash types are supported but may be slower in browser environments:
+The following hash types are also supported but may be slower in browser environments:

 | Hash Type | Description | Notes |
 |-----------|-------------|-------|